dortania/OpenCore-Install-Guide/config.plist/haswell.md

 * **Count**
    * How many time the patch is applied, `0` will apply to all instances
 * **Enabled**
-   * Self explanitory, enables or disables the patch
+   * Self-explanatory, enables or disables the patch
 * **Find**
    * The original name in ACPI
 * **Replace**
-   * The new name in ACPI, length must match original
+   * The new name in ACPI, the length must match original

 **Quirk**: Settings for ACPI.

 * **FadtEnableReset**: NO
    * Enable reboot and shutdown on legacy hardware, not recommended unless needed
 * **NormalizeHeaders**: NO
    * Cleanup ACPI header fields, only relevant for macOS High Sierra 10.13
 * **RebaseRegions**: NO
    * Attempt to heuristically relocate ACPI memory regions, not needed unless custom DSDT is used.
 * **ResetHwSig**: NO
-  * Needed for hardware that fail to maintain hardware signature across the reboots and cause issues with waking from hibernation
+   * Needed for hardware that fails to maintain hardware signature across the reboots and cause issues with waking from hibernation
 * **ResetLogoStatus**: NO
    * Workaround for OEM Windows logo not drawing on systems with BGRT tables.

 ## Booter